Part II: Originating Processes and Documents

 Obtaining certified true copies of documents

-(9) Applications to obtain certified true paper copies of documents should be made by way of filing a Request through the Electronic Filing Service, unless the documents concerned have not been filed through the Electronic Filing Service.
+(9) Users are encouraged to use the Authentic Court Order system to validate orders of court issued after 2 January 2020 by going to https://www.courtorders.gov.sg.
+However, certified true copies of orders of court will still be available upon application.
+Applications to obtain certified true paper copies of documents should be made by way of filing a Request through the Electronic Filing Service, unless the documents concerned have not been filed through the Electronic Filing Service.

 (10) The intended use of the certified true copies should be clearly stated in the Request.
 The relevance and necessity of the certified true copies in relation to their intended use should also be clearly described.

-(11) Once approval is received from the Court, the applicant should present a printed copy of the approved Request at the Records Section.
-After verifying that the Request presented has been approved, the staff of the Records Section will inform the applicant of any additional fees payable.
-Any additional fees payable should then be stamped on the Request at the State Courts Cashier’s Office.
-Upon presentation of this stamped Request, the documents will be furnished to the applicant.
+(11) Once approval is received from the Court, the applicant should present a printed copy of the approved Request at the Central Registry.
+After verifying that the Request presented has been approved, the staff of the Central Registry will inform the applicant of any additional fees payable and the manner in which payment is to be made.

 (12) The fees prescribed by Appendix B to the Rules of Court will be payable for the above services without prejudice to additional printing charges which may be chargeable by the Court or the service bureau for reproducing the copies in paper form.